Rehab In The UK

 Finding Rehab In The UK

-No one should ever feel alone in their struggle with drug or alcohol addiction, there are people waiting to help.
+No one should ever feel alone in their struggle with drug or alcohol addiction; treatment providers can help to discuss available options.
 There are many options when seeking rehab in the UK, from support groups to medication assisted treatment to residential programs.
-In most cases, the NHS can assist in paying for community-based treatment but sometimes, a more intense approach may be required.
+In most cases, the NHS can assist in paying for community-based treatment.
+But a more intense approach may be required.
 If you’d like to explore your options for rehab in the UK, contact a treatment provider who can go over the different options with you.